Transport in Pakistan: Air

 There are also several smaller airports which have flights to and from the Gulf because of the large Pakistani diaspora working in the region.
 There are 91 airports with paved runways, of which 14 have runways longer than 3,047 meters.
 The remaining 48 airports have unpaved runways including one airport with a runway longer than 3,047 meters.
 Pakistan also has eighteen heliports.

+Despite PIA's domination in domestic market there are also 4 other carriers in Pakistan.
+Most notably Airblue which is the second biggest airline based in Pakistan and only airline which has new generation aircraft with 2 Airbus A321neo-LRs.
+Serene Air is the only other airline in Pakistan that owns wide-body aircraft with three Airbus A330s.
+Then there are 2 low-cost carriers with both having 5 Airbus A320s in their fleet: fly Jinnah and Air Sial.
+The most favourite aircraft in Pakistan is the Airbus A320 family with only Serene air having 4 Boeing 737s instead of the Airbuses.

 Water

 The waterway network in Pakistan is in its infancy, with Karachi being the only major city situated next to the Arabian Sea.
 Still, plans are being proposed for the development of the waterways in the country along the Indus River and through the Punjab as it would boost employment opportunities and the economic and social development of Pakistan.